Alexandregiacomellileal/Update-computacional-tool/supporting files/README.md

 # Integrated approach for wind turbine grounding resistance estimation: Bridging clamp-on ground meter, computational simulations, and machine learning.

 ## Overview
 This directory contains sub-algorithms and Excel spreadsheet files with data frames used by the authors in developing the proposed solution.
 Each module (sub-algorithm) performs a specific task, and when combined, the modules form the complete algorithm named 'Proposed_solution.py.'
-Similarly, all the Excel files contain data frames that collectively contribute to the formatting of the 'Database.xml' file.
+Similarly, all the Excel files contain data frames that collectively contribute to the formatting of the 'Database.xlsx' file.

 ## Files